Goodbye to Berlin

-Although Isherwood's stories about the Jazz Age nightlife of Weimar-era Berlin became commercially successful, Isherwood later denounced his writings.
-He lamented that he had not understood the suffering of the people which he depicted.
-He stated that 1930s Berlin had been: "a real city in which human beings were suffering the miseries of political violence and near-starvation.
-The 'wickedness' of Berlin's night-life was of the most pitiful kind; the kisses and embraces, as always, had price-tags attached to them....
-As for the 'monsters', they were quite ordinary human beings prosaically engaged in getting their living through illegal methods.
-The only genuine monster was the young foreigner who passed gaily through these scenes of desolation, misinterpreting them to suit his childish fantasy."

 Plot summary

-After relocating to Weimar-era Berlin to work on a novel, an English writer explores the decadent nightlife of the city and becomes enmeshed in the colorful lives of a diverse array of Berlin denizens.
+After relocating to Weimar-era Berlin to work on a novel, an English writer explores the decadent nightlife of the city and becomes enmeshed in the colourful lives of a diverse array of Berlin denizens.
 He acquires modest lodgings in a boarding house owned by Fräulein Schroeder, a caring landlady.

 At the boarding house, he interacts with the other tenants, including the brazen prostitute Fräulein Kost, who has a Japanese patron, and the decadent Sally Bowles, a young English flapper who sings tunelessly in a seedy cabaret called "The Lady Windermere".
 Due to a mutual lack of funds, Christopher and Sally soon become roommates, and he learns a great deal about her sex life as well as her coterie of "marvelous" lovers.
 When Sally becomes pregnant after a tryst, Christopher facilitates an abortion, and the painful incident draws them closer together.
 When he visits Sally at the hospital, the hospital staff assume he is Sally's impregnator and despise him for forcing her to have an abortion.

-Later during the summer, Christopher resides at a beach house near the Baltic Sea with Peter Wilkinson and Otto Nowak, a gay couple struggling with their sexual identities.
-Jealous of Otto's endless flirtations with other men, Peter departs for England, and Christopher returns to Berlin to live with Otto's family, the Nowaks.
+During the summer, Christopher resides at a beach house near the Baltic Sea with Peter Wilkinson and Otto Nowak.
+Peter has spent years in therapy when he meets the 16-year-old Otto, who assures Peter that he can cheer him up more than a therapist can and for less money.
+Peter is in love with Otto and is possessive over him; Otto appears to be bisexual, but it is clear that he prefers the girls he dances with in the town to Peter.
+Otto demonstrates little affection for Peter and increasingly desires independence, making Peter jealous and unhappy.
+Eventually, the two split: Otto escapes back to Berlin and Peter returns to his native England.
+Christopher too returns to Berlin.

 During this time, Christopher meets teenage Natalie Landauer whose wealthy Jewish family owns a department store.
 After the Nazis smash the windows of several Jewish shops, Christopher learns that Natalie's cousin Bernhard is dead, likely murdered by the Nazis.
 Ultimately, Christopher is forced to leave Germany as the Nazis continue their ascent to power, and he fears that many of his beloved Berlin acquaintances are now dead.